ESuth/sem/use-cases/use-case-20.md

 GOAL IN CONTEXT

-	Generate a report of the population of people, people living in a city and people not living in a city in each country
+	Generate a report of the population of people, people living in a city and people not living in a city in each region

 SCOPE